-If you’ve already got your film and camera, scroll down to “Photography 101,” a three-part section about key photographic concepts.
+If you’ve already got your film and camera, scroll down to “Photography 101,” a four-part sub-series about key photographic concepts.
 If you are confident in your skills or just want to get straight to shooting, scroll to “Buying a film camera,” “Buying film,” or “Making photographs” below.

 No matter if you are a beginner or a pro film photographer, there may be something here worth learning.